Vibranium-Data/RESCO/resco_examples/sao_paulo.md

 ```

 **Energy Transmission as Events**
 As the grid gets different requests for energy as people turn appliances on and off, these can be modeled as Events, associated with a utility user, such as a household or factory with an account within a utility.
 Here, the load request to the grid is shown to be from the utility Enel Distribuição São Paulo.
+We can have more than one involvedEntity during an Event.
+Here, we show both the grid in Sao Paulo specifically and the regional grid used in ONS data.

 ```json
 {